2019 Cebu City local elections: Electoral dispute

 In a five-page decision promulgated on June 28, 2019, the COMELEC First Division declared Sherwin Luie Abella a nuisance candidate after he failed to answer the petition for his disqualification filed by BOPK candidate for councilor Atty.
 Marie Velle "Amay" Abella, who received 110,131 votes in the 2019 elections.
 Both candidates share the same surname and ran for an elective post for councilor in Cebu City's 2nd (South) district.
 Amay was furnished a copy of the said order on July 2, 2019.

 Amay hoped to get the 20,262 votes cast for Sherwin giving her 130,393 votes, which would dislodge newly-elected councilor Phillip Zafra who clinched the 8th slot in the Cebu City Council for south district.
 She only needs 5,162 votes to unseat Zafra.
 Should she succeed in unseating Zafra, this will raise the number of BOPK-allied councilors from six to seven.

 On August 30, 2019, the COMELEC First Division ruled with finality that Sherwin has been disqualified for being a nuisance candidate.
 However, the election body ruled that not all of the votes garnered by Sherwin will go to the Amay.
 Upon the checking of ballots, if a voter voted for both candidates, this vote will not be credited to Amay.
 Only votes cast for Sherwin will automatically be credited to Amay according to the decision.

-On May 26, 2020, Amay passed away due to illness according to Cebu City south district representative Rodrigo Abellanosa.
+On May 26, 2020, Amay died due to illness, according to Cebu City south district representative Rodrigo Abellanosa.

 COMELEC went on with the recount of votes for Amay in September 2021 but was halted due to an appeal from Councilors Zafra and Renato Osmeña Jr.